 Figure 1.1.
-Research outline of the dissertation.
+Research outline of the book

-Finally, this research compared data collected from participants of an accredited Australian magnet hospital with two other non-magnet Australian hospitals in order to ascertain whether magnet principles may assist in explaining the differences in the key drivers of turnover intentions.
+Finally, this research compares data collected from participants at an accredited Australian magnet hospital with two other non-magnet Australian hospitals in order to ascertain whether magnet principles may assist in explaining differences in the key drivers of turnover intentions.